-(1) (2) (3) (4) (5) (6) (7) (8) (8) SI.
-Project Name of the Financial Project Total amount Amount spent Cumulative Status of No. ID project year in duration allocated for on the project amount spent at the the project - which the the project in the reporting end of reporting Completed project was (₹ in Lakhs) Financial year Financial Year / Ongoing commenced (₹ in Lakhs) (₹ in Lakhs) Net Applicable
+(1) (2) (3) (4) (5) (6) (7) (8) (8) S il.
+Project Name of the Financial Project Total amount Amount spent Cumulative Status of N lo.
+ID project year in duration allocated for on the project amount spent at the the project - which the the project in the reporting end of reporting Completed project was (₹ in Lakhs) Financial year Financial Year / Ongoing commenced (₹ in Lakhs) (₹ in Lakhs)

-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year
+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year spent in the financial year (a) Date of creation or acquisition of the capital asset(s) Not Applicable

-(a) Date of creation or acquisition of the capital asset(s) Not Applicable (b) Amount of CSR spent for creation or acquisition of capital asset Not Applicable (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. Not Applicable (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
-Not Applicable 11. • cify the reasons(s), if the company has failed to spend two percent of the average net profit as Section 135(5).
-Not Applicable
+(c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.

+(d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).

+11. Specify the reasons(s), if the company has failed to spend two percent of the average net profit as per Section 135(5).

 Nehal Vora Preeti Saran

-Managing Director and CEO Chairperson

-(DIN: 02769054) (DIN: 08606546)
+Managing Director and CEO Chairperson (DIN: 02769054) (DIN: 08606546)